DataDog/integrations-core/snmp/README.md

 ```

-The Agent looks for the converted MIB Python files by specifying the destination path with `mibs_folder` in the [SNMP yaml configuration][10].
+The Agent looks for the converted MIB Python files by specifying the destination path with `mibs_folder` in the [SNMP YAML configuration][10].

 ---